Wind-River/vxworks7-client-for-bluemix/README.md

     Now you can bring up your device, and it will auto-run the Bluemix SDK in a VxWorks RTP.

-### Run image and view the visualization
+### View the device information at website

-You can run your device image with the Bluemix SDK and view the device dashboard at the IBM Bluemix website.
+You can run your device image with the Bluemix SDK and then view the device information dashboard at the IBM Bluemix website.

 * For the quickstart connection
     View connection status here: